Azure/azure-quickstart-templates/sas-viya/README.md

 **Note** For the mirror storage, use the same storage account that you used for the license file in ["Upload the License Zip file."](#license)

 <a name="Best-Practices"></a>
-## Best Practices when Deploying SAS Viya on Azure
+## Best Practices When Deploying SAS Viya on Azure
 We recommend the following as best practices:
 * Create a separate resource group for each Quickstart deployment.
 For more information, see [Resource groups](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview#resource-groups).
 * In resource groups that contain a Quickstart deployment, include only the Quickstart deployment in the resource group to facilitate the deletion of the deployment as a unit.